Bacterial cell structure: Flagella

 The bacterial flagellum consists of three basic components: a whip-like filament, a motor complex, and a hook that connects them.
 The filament is approximately 20 nm in diameter and consists of several protofilaments, each made up of thousands of flagellin subunits.
 The bundle is held together by a cap and may or may not be encapsulated.
 The motor complex consists of a series of rings anchoring the flagellum in the inner and outer membranes, followed by a proton-driven motor that drives rotational movement in the filament.
+Unlike eukaryotic flagella, which are large membrane extensions, the bacterial flagella are composed of proteins.